whad-team/whad-client/doc/source/ble/started.rst

 Scan available devices
 ~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`whad.ble.connector.scanner.Scanner` class to instanciate
+Use the :class:`whad.ble.connector.scanner.Scanner` class to instantiate
 a BLE device scanner and detect all the available devices.

 .. code-block:: python